gbbr/dijit.Bindings/README.md

 ## Parser ##

-The Parser is the parent of the Compiler and it's only purpose is to expose through the Compiler a set of utilities that help parse expressions of the type
+The Parser is the parent of the Compiler and it's only purpose is to expose a set of utilities that help parse expressions of the type

 * `{{model.key}}` which would create a live binding to `model.get("key")` if this model is observable and has a getter
 * `{{client.id}}` which would create a binding to your widget's `client.id` property in case this would not be a model and would be found on the instance